joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 ---
 name: How-to-Provision-an-AWS-Instance
-# How to Provision an AWS Instance
+# How to Create an Amazon EBS-backed AMI

 Let's look at a few different ways you could provision a new AWS Instance.
 Before we start we'll need to gather some basic information including (but not limited to):